adityaghatkar1707-ui/anomaly_detectionupdatedCVPR2025/README.md

 Sultani, W., Chen, C., & Shah, M. (2018).
 Real-World Anomaly Detection in Surveillance Videos.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).

-Would you like me to make a shorter, recruiter-friendly version (for GitHub home page view), or keep this detailed academic version?

-Voice chat ended
-47s